The triangle wave versus the cosine: How classical systems can optimally approximate EPR-B correlations: Conclusion: what next?

 \section{Conclusion: what next?}

-First of all I must mention that Kent and Pital\'ua-Garc\'\i a (2013), \url{http://arxiv.org/abs/1307.6839} have made a similar study, getting much more sophisticated results than mine in a slightly different context, but also raising many fascinating open questions.

-This note is a research proposal rather than a report of definitive results.
+This note is more of a research proposal than a report of definitive results.
 There are two main directions to explore, mathematically.
 One direction concerns the investigation of regularity conditions and approximation.
-I think it is mathematically important to tidy up the details but I do not think this direction is physically or metaphysically interesting.
-Suppose we only considered measurement angles which were whole numbers of degrees, minutes and seconds.
-Then there are no regularity issues at all and the representation of all classical physical EPR-B models through a random spinning disk model is mathematically precise: the lengths of the segments of the disk of different colours are restricted to be whole numbers of seconds; and at the end, we only investigate the correlation functions at whole numbers of seconds.
+I think it is mathematically important to tidy up the details but I do not think this direction is physically interesting.
+It might be foundationally interesting, it could certainly be mathematically challenging.
+But I do not find it physically interesting, because of the following argument.
+Suppose we only considered \emph{intended} measurement angles, settings which can be chosen by external agents, and the menu of settings which can be chosen are whole numbers of, say -- degrees, minutes and seconds.
+What angles actually result inside the black-box when a particular setting is chosen on the outside, is irrelevant.
+It is part of the physical system of which we are interested in whether or not it has a classical physical description.
+Then there are no regularity issues at all.
+The representation of all classical physical EPR-B correlations as the correlations of a a random spinning disk model is mathematically precise.
+The lengths of the segments of the disk of different colours are restricted to be whole numbers of seconds.
+We only investigate the correlation functions at whole numbers of seconds.
 Thus we finish up looking at a slightly smaller class of correlation functions, and we only look at them at on the very fine lattice of ``whole second'' angles.
+For practical purposes, we will see no difference with the results of the ``continuous'' analysis given in this paper.

-The other direction is more interesting.
+I think a second direction is more interesting.
 Let's accept the class of correlation functions arising from the spinning disk model.
 Can we analytically describe this class of functions, or the topological closure of this class of functions (according to a convenient but meaningful topology) in an alternative succinct way?
 For instance, is there an elegant description of the characteristic functions of these correlation functions?